low-res/ko-fielddefinitions/readme.md

 ko-fielddefinitions

-formal description for parameters of single form fields.
+formal description for parameters of a form fields.
 It is intended for use with ko-formengine and ko.sortabletable.

 ### Definition